-Member of the Board Audit Committee (BAC) and a member of the Credit Committee of the Board (CCB)
+Member of the Board Audit Committee (BAC) and a member of the Board Risk and Compliance Committee (BRCC).

 Sheikh Rashid has been a member of the Board of Directors since August 2017, and is a renowned financial and investment banker, business executive, entrepreneur and philanthropist.
 Sheikh Rashid is also the CEO of TANMIA, a company that actively contributes to the Sultanate's economic development.